Arts. Everywhere. Opening Ceremony: Soul in Motion

 Spring Lecture Series: Jonestown Reconsidered

 2013 marks the 35th anniversary of the Jonestown tragedy.
 The Jonestown narrative engages fundamental questions of religion, race, nationality, power, civil rights, sexuality, poverty, aspiration, and identity that are not disconnected from the dilemmas of the present moment.
 In the spring of 2013, the Griot Institute offered an interdisciplinary series that examined the narratives that surround the Jonestown massacre from multiple perspectives.
+All of the lectures in the Griot Jonestown Series from the fall of 2013 are available on-line to view and/or for classroom use.

 Sally Hemings and Thomas Jefferson: An American Origin Story